 Fertilisers, also known as plant foods, come in a range of formulations including granular, slow-release and liquid.
 Which formulation you select depends on your garden size, storage facilities and ease of application.

-Fertilisers contain the major plant nutrients of nitrogen, potassium and phosphorus that control plant growth, flowering and fruiting.
-Specialist fertilisers have these nutrients in varying amounts and may also contain minor elements such as sulfur, iron, calcium and magnesium.
+Garden fertilisers contain the major plant nutrients of nitrogen, potassium and phosphorus that control plant growth, flowering and fruiting.
+Specialist fertilisers have these nutrients in varying amounts.
+They may also contain minor elements such as sulfur, iron, calcium and magnesium.

-The major nutrients are indicated by their chemical symbols of N for nitrogen, P for phosphorus and K for potassium.
+The chemical symbols of N for nitrogen, P for phosphorus and K for potassium denote the major nutrients in any fertiliser formula.
 Fertilisers developed for different plants may have these nutrients in different amounts.
-For example, a fertiliser that’s formulated for citrus may have higher levels of P and K than one formulated for lawns, which will contain higher amounts of N than other plant fertilisers.
+For example, a specialist citrus fertiliser may have higher levels of P and K than a lawn food, which will contain higher amounts of N than other plant fertilisers.
+Fertilisers for native plants are likely to have lower levels of P than others, as these plants are phosphorus sensitive.

-These variations relate to the plant’s nutrient needs and are shown as an N:P:K ratio on the fertiliser packet or container.
-Leafy plants such as grasses benefit from high in nitrogen levels, while fertilisers for flowering and fruiting plants demand higher amounts of phosphorus and potassium.
+These variations relate to the plant’s nutrient needs - you'll see them as an N:P:K ratio on the fertiliser packet or container.
+Leafy plants such as grasses benefit from high in nitrogen levels.
+Fertilisers for flowering and fruiting plants, however, demand higher amounts of phosphorus and potassium.

 It is worth buying specialised fertilisers (such as azalea, citrus, native or rose food) if you have the plants to use them on.
 It is not necessary to buy a different fertiliser for every plant in the garden!

-• Feed all plants in spring with a general fertiliser.
+• Feed all plants in spring with a general all-purpose fertiliser.

-• Plants growing in low nutrient soils or those that have high nutrient needs such as annuals, vegetables, citrus and roses, require additional fertiliser during their growing period.
+• Plants growing in low-nutrient soils, or those with high nutrient needs such as annuals, vegetables, citrus and roses, require additional fertiliser during their growing period.

 • Follow rates recommended on the package – too much can be harmful.